chollenb-cnhp/BulkCAT/README.md

 •	decimalLongitude – decimal degrees in WGS84

-You can change the names of these columns, but if you do they must also be modified in the python script.
+You can change the names of these columns, but if you do they must also be modified in the R script.
 I downloaded statewide occurrence data from SEINet and iNaturalist research grade.
 Note that occurrence data downloaded directly from GBIF may have locations obscured for certain species.
 A SEINet login with special permissions allows us to use the most accurate locations available.
 I used many different tools to clean the source data and translate the scientific names to SNAMEs used in Biotics.
 I won’t cover the specifics of that process here.
 I provided a sample_occurrence_points_to_rank.csv file which is a slice of the iNaturalist and SEINet data that I prepared for Colorado.
 This can give you a sense of the fields I used and the formatting.